 Board of Directors

-Lisa Belfast, Manager After School Programs, Hour Children.
+Lisa Belfast, Coordinator of Afterschool Programs, Hour Children.

 Joel Kupferman, Esq.
 Founder of the NY Environmental Law and Justice Project.

 Our Crew (growing list)